Agricultural assessment program: overview

 - modify the right to advance public funds to construct facilities that encourage development

-- require state agencies to modify administrative regulations and procedures to encourage continuing farm businesses
+- require state agencies to modify administrative regulations and procedures to encourage continuing farm businesses, and

 - provide Right to Farm provisions for protection from private nuisance suits for land in agricultural districts and parcels receiving agricultural assessments outside districts